mochul/BusyBookingsReport/index.md

 Challenges:

-  Role-Based Control: Ensuring that users with different roles see different features was tricky.
-The solution involved designing clear user flow logic and robust middleware checks on the backend.
+  Role-Based Control: Ensuring that users with different roles see different features was challenging.
+It was also difficult to integrate and work with the calender.
+The solution involved designing clear logic in the backend.

   Integrating AI Tools Effectively: Striking a balance between relying on Copilot’s suggestions and maintaining code quality required discipline.
 Initially, we had code bloat and less-than-ideal suggestions, but we refined prompts and learned when to trust AI recommendations.